mathetos/foogallery-owl-carousel-template/readme.txt

 Yes.
 This feature was added into version 1.2.
 Enable the "Advanced Options" section to set those options.

 2. **Where did the Custom Owl Carousel link fields go?**
-FooGallery added this ability to it's core, so the Owl fields were superfluous and so were removed, but that functionality still exists, you just need to update your Gallery's to use the FooGallery fields now instead.
+FooGallery added this ability to it's core, so the Owl fields were superfluous and so were removed, but that functionality still exists, you just need to update your Gallerys to use the FooGallery fields now instead.

 3. **The Owl Carousel JS supports "X" feature, why doesn't this?**
 Lots of reasons.
 I added settings which I felt made the plugin as robust as possible without creating a never-ending page of settings.
 I really want this template to work well out of the box as easily as possible for the most amount of users possible.
 That's why I've added all these conditional fields.
 Users who want more can get more.